 The emergency drugs must have current dates and be stored in a readily identifiable and organized fashion (e.g. labelled trays or bags).

 The following table presents the six basic drugs and their recommended dosages.

+All dentists and dental office staff must be prepared to recognize and treat adverse responses using appropriate emergency equipment and appropriate and current drugs when necessary.
 The College recommends your office have an emergency protocol.
 All office staff should be aware of this protocol and the procedures to follow when a medical emergency arises.
 Review the protocol at staff meetings so everyone is clear about who does what when a medical emergency occurs.